Protoqol/Quo-php/.github/README.md

     </a>
 </p>

+# Quo for PHP

-Quo is a zero-dependecy debugger, this specific package is for PHP only.
+Quo is a zero-dependecy debugger and can be found [here](https://github.com/Protoqol/Quo).

+This specific package is the companion package for PHP.

 ## Installation